hexters/hexa-docs/README.md

         --file composer.json
 ```

-Once the repository is added to your `composer.json` file, you can install Filament Hexa like any other composer package by using the composer require command:
+Once the repository is added to your composer.json file, you can install Filament Hexa like any other composer package by using the composer require command:

 ```bash
 composer require hexters/hexa
 ```

-Next, you will be prompted to provide your username and password, which you can get from here: [Filament Hexa License](https://checkout.anystack.sh/filament-hexa?via=arf178).
+Next, you will be prompted to provide your username and password, which you can obtain here [Filament Hexa License](https://checkout.anystack.sh/filament-hexa?via=arf178)

 ```bash
 Loading composer repositories with package information